vancun/nifi_factory/docs/NiFi-Builder.md

 * Parameters could be defined
   * String formatting (template replacement) for variable string expressions (See https://docs.python.org/3.4/library/string.html#format-string-syntax on Python string formatting)

-## Not-implemented
+## Stories Backlog

-* Passing parameters for expression formatting from command line - for reuse of parameters across pipelines.
-* Passing parameters for expression formatting from .properties file - for reuse of parameters across pipelines.
-* Define variables on Pipeline level  - useful to inherit variables from Pipeline level or global. (+)
+1. Define variables on Pipeline level  - useful to inherit variables from Pipeline level or global. (+)
+   * As data acquisition manager I need a capability to specify variables for the pipeline process group so that these variables could be used by steps.
-* Remove variables from steps - useful to inherit variables from Pipeline level or global. (+)
+2. Remove variables from steps - useful to inherit variables from Pipeline level or global. (+)
+   * As data acquisition manager I need a capability to specify certain variables to be removed from a step so that these variables could be taken from the outer scope.
-* Update processor properties - useful for sensitive properties which are removed during template instantiation.
+3. Update processor properties - useful for sensitive properties which are removed during template instantiation.
 Useful for fine-tuning of pipelines. (+)
+   * As data acquisition manager I need to be able to specify properties for processors inside steps so that sensitive properties can be set.
+4. Define pipeline outbound/inbound connections (from/to external pipelines/processors) (+)
+   - As data acquisition manager I need to be able to specify inbound and outbound connections for the pipeline so that it can receive data or send data to other pipelines.
+5. Passing parameters for expression formatting from command line - for reuse of parameters across pipelines. (-)
+6. Passing parameters for expression formatting from .properties file - for reuse of parameters across pipelines. (-)
-  * Apply property update, specified in the template - to link variables with the processor instances.
+7. Apply processor property update, specified in the template - to link variables with the processor instances.
+This would allow for sensitive property values to be automatically restored, instead of specifying in update processor properties.
+Would remove the need for specifying internal workings of templates in the descriptor. (-)
-* Define connections in the pipeline descriptor. - to support arbitrary complexity and steps with multiple inputs/outputs.  (-)
+8. Define connections in the pipeline descriptor. - to support arbitrary complexity and steps with multiple inputs/outputs.  (-)
-* Define pipeline outbound/inbound connections (from/to external pipelines/processors) (+)
-* Read Pipeline Descriptor from STDIN - useful for Multi-target/platform generation. (-)
+9. Read Pipeline Descriptor from STDIN - useful for Multi-target/platform generation. (-)
-* Instantiate steps from NiFi Registry (-)
+10. Instantiate pipeline steps from NiFi Registry (-)
-* Commit to NiFi Registry (-)
+11. Commit pipeline to NiFi Registry (-)

 ## Starting the NiFi Builder